 Exposing the Fraudulent Scheme of Chris Smithers

-This website serves to shine a light on the extensive fraud committed by Chris Smithers, a former broker who lost his license and used deception to illegally trade client accounts for his own profit.
+This website serves to shine a light on the extensive fraud committed by Chris Smithers legal name Christopher Smithers, a former broker who lost his license and used deception to illegally trade client accounts for his own profit.
 The evidence comes directly from Smithers’ own signed affidavit confessing to his crimes.

 The Mastermind: Chris Smithers